Turning in Assignments

 Your assignment is due by the time listed on the syllabus.

-Send by email to the correct person with correct subject lineFor security and administrative reasons, you must use the Unix account supplied to you by the University to prepare and email your assignment.
-Failure to do so will result in your assignment not being graded.
+Send by a single email message (do not break up your assignment into several email messages) with correct subject line.For security and administrative reasons, you must use the computer account supplied to you by the University to email your assignment--failure to do so will result in your assignment not being graded.
+UW-Milwaukee students can use panthermail.uwm.edu.

 firstname.lastname@example.org a subject line as follows.